Degree and Coursework

 - General GRE is required (No subject examination is required)

-- The GRE must be taken no later than December for admission in the fall (Official scores must be taken no more than five years before the intended quarter of entry and must come directly from the Educational Testing Service (ETS))
+- The GRE must be taken no later than December for admission in the fall [Official scores must be taken no more than five years before the time of application and must come directly from the Educational Testing Service (ETS)]

 - Official scores must be sent using 1565 as the institution code and 0210 as the program code

-(Nonresident applicants whose native language is not English must submit scores of the Test of English as a Foreign Language)
+Nonresident applicants whose native language is not English must submit scores of the Test of English as a Foreign Language or International English Language Testing System.

 - The minimum acceptable paper-based TOEFL score is 600